 I DISAGREE with Anonymous.
-To really live is to really die.
 Being hurt is not the worst thing that will ever happen to us.
 Not to love is far worse.

-So how do you get over a heartbreak that will most assuredly at some point come your way?
-I have come up with 15 ways to help heal a broken heart.
+So how do you get over a heartbreak that will most assuredly, at some point, come your way?
+I have come up with 15 ways to get over a broken heart.
 You can read the list here:

 2. Talk to someone who cares.